This chapter includes the following sections:

 It enables deployers to automate the deployment process by using a custom plan that fully configures the application for their application.

-In general, you would use a multiple deployment plan workflow if your organization has many deployment environments that change frequently, making it difficult or impossible to maintain a single master deployment plan.
+In general, you would use a multiple deployment plan workflow if your organization has many deployment environments that change frequently, making it difficult or impossible to maintain a single primary deployment plan.

 Multiple Deployment Plan Ownership and Limitations